CAMERA GEAR: Inside our Camera Bags

 Hiking & Miscellaneous Items

-Gaia GPS App: In addition to being a good hiking companion, a hiking GPS is a really handy tool for location scouting, navigating to specific photography spots on mostly featureless terrain (like a specific spot on a flat, expansive playa), returning to specific spots for sunrise, or returning to your car after dark.
+GPS App: In addition to being a good hiking companion, a hiking GPS is a really handy tool for location scouting, navigating to specific photography spots on mostly featureless terrain (like a specific spot on a flat, expansive playa), returning to specific spots for sunrise, or returning to your car after dark.
 We use the Gaia GPS app, which we discuss in detail in this post.

 Hiking poles make hiking over rugged terrain with a heavy pack much more comfortable and less tiring.
 I have had a pair of Black Diamond Z-poles for years and they are fantastic—durable, lightweight, and easy to pack up once the tripod comes out.